-Easy, rich, creamy, but entirely dairy free, this is a white wine vegan cream sauce you don’t want to miss!
+Easy, rich, creamy, but entirely dairy free, this is a white wine cashew cream sauce you don’t want to miss!
 Plus, it only takes about 20 minutes to make and is loved by all types of eaters.

 This post contains affiliate links, which means I earn a small commission if you buy any products through those links.
 I only link to products I absolutely love and use myself.
 Thank you for making Eat With Clarity possible!

-Surprise, surprise, it’s me again, back with another dairy free pasta recipe!!
+Surprise, surprise, it’s me again, back with another pasta recipe!!
 I already have a few different vegan cream sauces but I am of the belief that more is merrier when it comes to pasta.

 My mushroom broccoli rigatoni with lemon garlic cream sauce has been such a hit, but I wanted to create a dairy free white sauce that was a bit more rich, indulgent, and shall I say, adultish?!